Shaboozey nears an all-time chart record, and Gracie Abrams builds momentum

 There's an absurd logjam atop the Billboard Hot 100 singles chart, as the top five remains exactly the same as last week.
 Shaboozey's "A Bar Song (Tipsy)" holds at No. 1 for an 18th nonconsecutive week, placing the song just one week short of the all-time record, set in 2019 by Lil Nas X's "Old Town Road (feat.
 Billy Ray Cyrus)."

-Lady Gaga and Bruno Mars' "Die With a Smile," Billie Eilish's "Birds of a Feather," Sabrina Carpenter's "Espresso" and Teddy Swims' "Lose Control" round out the top five, in the exact same order as last week.
-Heck, "Lose Control" has sat in the top 10 for 44 weeks now.
-We'll all be sick of "All I Want for Christmas Is You" and "Rockin' Around the Christmas Tree" soon enough, but even they haven't been in the top 10 practically all year.
+Lady Gaga and Bruno Mars' "Die With a Smile," Billie Eilish's "Birds of a Feather," Sabrina Carpenter's "Espresso" and Teddy Swims' "Lose Control" round out the Top 5, in the exact same order as last week.
+Heck, "Lose Control" has sat in the Top 10 for 44 weeks now.
+We'll all be sick of "All I Want for Christmas Is You" and "Rockin' Around the Christmas Tree" soon enough, but even they haven't been in the Top 10 practically all year.

 Often, the simple movement of songs up and down the chart can be misleading: A song can experience increases in airplay, sales and streaming, yet still be pushed down by tracks posting flashier gains; at other times, a song can appear to be on the rise, when instead it's merely benefitting from other ones fading more quickly.
 But when a song surges up a chart in which everything else is basically motionless?
 That's momentum.
 To an unmistakable degree, Gracie Abrams is leveling up as a pop star.